Updated in Feb 2020

 Homerton University Hospital is a district general hospital providing hospital and community services to the people of Hackney, the City of London and beyond.
 It was one of the first Foundation Trusts and remains financially viable.
-It provides specialist care in obstetrics, neonatology, foetal medicine, fertility, laparoscopic surgery, bariatric surgery, asthma and allergy treatments, HIV and neuro-rehabilitation.
+It provides specialist care in obstetrics, neonatology, foetal medicine, fertility, laparoscopic surgery, bariatric surgery, asthma and allergy treatments, HIV, mental health and neuro-rehabilitation.
 The hospital has over 450 inpatient beds, and the A&E sees over 120,000 patients per year.
-The latest CQC rating was “good” with urgent and A&E services rated “outstanding“.
+The latest CQC rating was “good” with urgent and A&E services and medical care rated as “outstanding“.

 Consultant speciality interests

 - Prof Raja Rajakulasingam (RKR): asthma, allergy and immunotherapy

 - Dr Angshu Bhowmik (AB): lung cancer diagnostics (EBUS), community/integrated care, management and leadership

 - Dr Joshua Agbetile (JA): sleep and ventilation, lung cancer diagnostics (EBUS)

 - Dr Raluca Macavei (Locum): TB, sleep, lung cancer